textX/Arpeggio/docs/parse_trees.md

 # Parse trees

+Parse tree is a first structure you get from a successful parse.

+---

 Parse tree or concrete syntax tree is a tree structure built from the input string during parsing.
 It represent the structure of the input string.
 Each node in the parse tree is either a [terminal](#terminal-nodes) or